Balamonga/hello-world/README.md

 # hello-world
 Getting started

-Hello, this is the first beginning use of GitHub
+Well this is the second use of GitHub